hbc/knowledgebase/scrnaseq/bcbio_indrops3.md

-# Counting cells with bcbio for inDrops3 data - short version
+# Counting cells with bcbio for inDrops3 data - proto-SOP

+## Last use - 2020-03-16

 ## 1. Check reference genome and transcriptome
 (O2 or another bcbio installation):